carpentries/workshop-template/files/collaborative_document.md

 ## 👮Code of Conduct

-* Participants are expected to follow those guidelines:
+* Participants are expected to follow these guidelines:
 * Use welcoming and inclusive language.
 * Be respectful of different viewpoints and experiences.
 * Gracefully accept constructive criticism.